ChrisWhealy/parse-sap-odata/README.md

 }
 ```

-See the Rust documentation page for [build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html) for more information.
+More information about Rust [build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html) is available on the documentation site.

 ### XML Input Files